LilithsDemon/LilithNotes_mk_docs/docs/Year1/Networking/CPU.md

 ### Registers

 Registers are small amounts of high-speed memory contained within the CPU.
-They are used by the processor to store small amounts of data that are needed during procesing, such as:
+They are used by the processor to store small amounts of data that are needed during processing, such as:

 - The address of the next instruction to be executed
 - The current instruction being decoded